Alejogb1/job-board/blog-data/how-can-time-series-be-classified-using-multiple-data-recordings.md

 id: "how-can-time-series-be-classified-using-multiple-data-recordings"
 ---

-Alright, let’s dive into multi-variate time series classification.
+, let’s dive into multi-variate time series classification.
 I’ve tackled this beast more than a few times, often in contexts where a single data stream just didn’t tell the whole story.
 Think about, for example, trying to classify the behavior of a complex machine based on readings from multiple sensors: temperature, vibration, power consumption, and perhaps even pressure.
 One sensor on its own could be misleading, but combined, they form a richer, more complete picture.

 The fundamental challenge here is that each time series, by itself, represents a sequence of values ordered over time.
 Now, when you’re dealing with multiple of these, the problem space expands dramatically.
-You have to consider the temporal relationships within *each* individual time series, and the cross-correlations and interactions *between* the different time series at various points in time.
+You have to consider the temporal relationships within _each_ individual time series, and the cross-correlations and interactions _between_ the different time series at various points in time.
 Simple methods, like just flattening the data into a long vector, usually don’t cut it because they throw away crucial temporal and inter-series information.

 So, let's look at a few techniques I've found particularly useful, along with some practical implementations in Python.
 I'm going to focus on methods that respect the temporal structure, since that's the key.

 **1. Feature-Based Classification with Time Series Features:**

 Instead of treating the raw data points as individual features, we can extract meaningful features from the time series.
 These could include things like mean, standard deviation, trend, auto-correlation, or frequency domain features (using Fourier transform).
-Once we’ve done this for each time series in each sample, we end up with a feature vector that *captures the core characteristics* of that set of time series, and we can feed this into a traditional classifier such as a support vector machine (SVM) or a random forest.
+Once we’ve done this for each time series in each sample, we end up with a feature vector that _captures the core characteristics_ of that set of time series, and we can feed this into a traditional classifier such as a support vector machine (SVM) or a random forest.

 This approach has always been a go-to of mine because of its simplicity.
 It's relatively straightforward to implement and understand.
 The critical part is choosing the right features.
 Domain knowledge plays a huge role here.
 For example, if I’m working with vibration data, features like spectral entropy and peak frequency are crucial.